Ahmedelsa3eed/Student-Unity/README.md

   - Organize Course Materials

 ## Project Structure
-The application is organized as leyared architecture: API layer, Logic layer, DAO or Repository layer.
+The application is organized as layered architecture: API layer, Logic layer, DAO or Repository layer.

 ## Usage
 You can run the application in development mode as follows: